OWASP/owasp-mastg/Document/0x06f-Testing-Local-Authentication.md

 # iOS Local Authentication

-## Overview

 During local authentication, an app authenticates the user against credentials stored locally on the device.
 In other words, the user "unlocks" the app or some inner layer of functionality by providing a valid PIN, password or biometric characteristics such as face or fingerprint, which is verified by referencing local data.
 Generally, this is done so that users can more conveniently resume an existing session with a remote service or as a means of step-up authentication to protect some critical function.

 As stated before in chapter "[Mobile App Authentication Architectures](0x04e-Testing-Authentication-and-Session-Management.md)": The tester should be aware that local authentication should always be enforced at a remote endpoint or based on a cryptographic primitive.
 Attackers can easily bypass local authentication if no data returns from the authentication process.

+## Testing Local Authentication (MSTG-AUTH-8 and MSTG-STORAGE-11)

-A variety of methods are available for integrating local authentication into apps.
+On iOS, a variety of methods are available for integrating local authentication into apps.
 The [Local Authentication framework](https://developer.apple.com/documentation/localauthentication "Local Authentication framework") provides a set of APIs for developers to extend an authentication dialog to a user.
 In the context of connecting to a remote service, it is possible (and recommended) to leverage the [keychain](https://developer.apple.com/library/content/documentation/Security/Conceptual/keychainServConcepts/01introduction/introduction.html "Keychain Services") for implementing local authentication.

 Fingerprint authentication on iOS is known as _Touch ID_.
 The fingerprint ID sensor is operated by the [SecureEnclave security coprocessor](https://www.blackhat.com/docs/us-16/materials/us-16-Mandt-Demystifying-The-Secure-Enclave-Processor.pdf "Demystifying the Secure Enclave Processor by Tarjei Mandt, Mathew Solnik, and David Wang") and does not expose fingerprint data to any other parts of the system.
 Next to Touch ID, Apple introduced _Face ID_: which allows authentication based on facial recognition.
 Both use similar APIs on an application level, the actual method of storing the data and retrieving the data (e.g. facial data or fingerprint related data is different).